 When it comes to beloved characters in the Star Wars canon, it doesn’t get much better than Han Solo.
 Equal parts hero and rogue, Harrison Ford’s performance as the famed smuggler completely embodied the character throughout his tenure in the saga.

-And while Han will be missed following his exit in Star Wars: The Force Awakens, we’ll always remember him for a handful of moments that defined him.
+But a handful of moments have really defined him.
 Here are those moments, ranked in descending order.

 10. ‘Who’s scruffy looking?’

 It may not be the most impactful moment emotionally, but this one is still important nonetheless.
 In response to Princess Leia’s biting insult that labeled him stuck-up, half-witted, and scruffy, it was hilarious to say the least for Han to focus on the latter quality.